aireuhl/i_e/analysis.md

     to build a network analysis of 200 or 300 treaties?
-What would that reveal about the relationships and rights present within them? <br><br>Even further, how could these networks be visualized if we paired this information with the accompanying geocoordinates?
+What would that reveal about the relationships and rights present within them? <br><br>Even further, how could these networks be visualized if we paired this information with the accompanying geocoordinates where each treaty was signed?
 Would we learn new things about how these treaties potentially impact cartography or how cartography impacted the treaties? '
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/netviz_one.png"